floodsung/matrix/README.md

   ## 🔧 Configuration Guide

   ### Custom scene setup
-  - Write your custom scene in a json file following the existing format in `matrix/scene/`, details in [doc](docs/README_2.md).
+  - Write your custom scene in a json file following the existing format in `matrix/scene/`, details in [Tutorial Doc](docs/README_2.md).
-  - Place your custom scene file in the `matrix/scene/` directory.
+  - Place your custom scene file in the `matrix/scene/scene.json` file.
   - Select the custom map from the launcher to load it in the simulation.

   ### Adjust Sensor Configuration